Reviewing Nathan’s Famous (NATH) and The Competition

 |$103.72 million

-Nathan’s Famous’ peers have higher revenue and earnings than Nathan’s Famous.
-Nathan’s Famous is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Nathan’s Famous’ competitors have higher revenue and earnings than Nathan’s Famous.
+Nathan’s Famous is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

+Nathan’s Famous pays an annual dividend of $1.40 per share and has a dividend yield of 2.4%.
+Nathan’s Famous pays out 45.3% of its earnings in the form of a dividend.
+As a group, “Eating places” companies pay a dividend yield of 2.1% and pay out 60.0% of their earnings in the form of a dividend.
+Nathan’s Famous is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

-This is a summary of recent ratings and price targets for Nathan’s Famous and its peers, as provided by MarketBeat.com.
+This is a breakdown of current ratings and target prices for Nathan’s Famous and its competitors, as provided by MarketBeat.

 |Sell Ratings